 Faculty Guidelines for Submitting Materials for Electronic and Book Course Reserves

-- A COURSE PASSWORD WILL BE REQUIRED BY STUDENTS TO ENABLE ACCESS TO COURSE MATERIALS POSTED ON ECR.
-Passwords will be provided to faculty by Electronic Course Reserve staff upon receipt of initial requests for materials to be re-activated or added to course ECR.
+- COURSE PASSWORD ARE REQUIRED BY STUDENTS TO ENABLE ACCESS TO COURSE MATERIALS POSTED ON ECR.
+Passwords will be provided to faculty by Electronic Course Reserve staff upon receipt of initial requests for materials to be re-activated or added to ECR.

-- FOR MATERIALS THAT ARE NOTE FAIR USE OR IN THE PUBLIC DOMAIN: FACULTY MUST OBTAIN PERMISSION FROM THE COPYRIGHT HOLDER.
+- FOR COURSE MATERIALS THAT ARE NOT FAIR USE OR IN THE PUBLIC DOMAIN: FACULTY MUST OBTAIN PERMISSION FROM THE COPYRIGHT HOLDER.
 ALA's Fair Use Evaluator tool can help you in making a Fair Use determination.

 How to Activate Materials Previously Posted on ECR

 - Faculty name